ebellocchia/bip_utils/README.md

 - Polkadot
 - Generic Substrate coin

-Clearly, for those coins that support Smart Contrats (e.g. Ethereum, Tron, ...), the generated addresses are valid for all the related tokens.\
+Clearly, for those coins that support Smart Contracts (e.g. Ethereum, Tron, ...), the generated addresses are valid for all the related tokens.\
 I tried to add more coins from time to time.
 If you have some suggestions, feel free to contact me.

 ## Install the package